LinuxForHealth/FHIR/docs/FHIRServerUsersGuide.md

 To contribute an operation:

-1. Implement each operation as a Java class that extends `com.ibm.watsonhealth.fhir.operation.AbstractOperation` from `fhir-operation.jar`.
+1. Implement each operation as a Java class that extends `com.ibm.watson.health.fhir.operation.AbstractOperation` from `fhir-operation.jar`.
 Ensure that your implementation returns an appropriate `OperationDefinition` in its `getDefinition()` method, because the framework validates both the request and response payloads to ensure that they conform to the definition.
-2. Create a file named `com.ibm.watsonhealth.fhir.operation.FHIROperation` with one or more fully qualified `FHIROperation` classnames and package it in your jar under `META-INF/services/`.
+2. Create a file named `com.ibm.watson.health.fhir.operation.FHIROperation` with one or more fully qualified `FHIROperation` classnames and package it in your jar under `META-INF/services/`.
 3. Include your jar file under the `<WLP_HOME>/wlp/usr/servers/fhir-server/userlib/` directory of your installation.
 4. Restart the FHIR server.
 Changes to custom operations require a server restart, because the server discovers and instantiates operations during server startup only.